-The Association is continuing to assess the impact of the COVID-19 outbreak on fundraising and event revenue, sponsors and our granting community.
-The Governments' restrictions on domestic and international borders, travel generally and on gatherings and social distancing measures have affected revenue in 2020 and have the potential to impact them further in 2021.
+The Association is continually assessing the impact of COVID-19 on fundraising and event revenue, sponsors and our granting community.
+The Governments' restrictions on domestic and international borders travel generally and on gatherings and social distancing measures have not significantly affected revenue in 2021 but do have the potential to influence them in 2022 as border restrictions are changed and long-term impact on general society and business evolves into 2022.